-- PrivateProxy – A safe and secure proxy network with a vast proxies pool.
+- PrivateProxy – A safe and secure proxy network with a vast pool of proxies.

 - SOAX – Best proxies service with detailed geo-targeting options.

-- Infatica – Best provider for peer-to-peer residential proxies for businesses.
+- Infatica – Best provider for peer-to-peer residential proxy for businesses.

 - Storm Proxies – Cheapest residential proxy provider.

 Remember – We took a number of key factors into consideration when compiling this list, including price, performance, reliability, customer service, and more.
-Even though this is a ranked list, any of these 10 companies is an excellent choice so don’t hesitate to check out our picks because all of them offer good value for your money.
+Even though this is a ranked list, any of these ten companies is an excellent choice, so don’t hesitate to check out our picks because all of them offer good value for your money.